gluster/glusterdocs/Upgrade-Guide/op_version.md

 When trying to set a volume option, it might happen that one or more of the connected clients cannot support the feature being set and might need to be upgraded to the op-version the cluster is currently running on.

-To check op-version information for the connected clients and find the offending client, the following query can be used:
+To check op-version information for the connected clients and find the offending client, the following query can be used for 3.10 release onwards:

     [root@~]#gluster volume status <all|VOLNAME> clients